Klimt University of Vienna Ceiling Paintings

-The Klimt University of Vienna Ceiling Paintings, also known as the Faculty Paintings, were a series of paintings made by Gustav Klimt for the ceiling of the University of Vienna's Great Hall between the years of 1900–1907.
+The Klimt University of Vienna Ceiling Paintings, also known as the Faculty Paintings, were a series of paintings made by Gustav Klimt for the ceiling of the University of Vienna's Great Hall between 1900 and 1907.
 In 1894, Klimt was commissioned to paint the ceiling.
 Upon presenting his paintings, Philosophy, Medicine and Jurisprudence, Klimt came under attack for 'pornography' and 'perverted excess' in the paintings.
-None of the paintings would go on display in the university.
+None of the paintings went on display in the university.

-In May 1945, it is contended that all three paintings were destroyed when retreating SS forces set fire to the building they were housed in.
+In May 1945, it is believed, all three paintings were destroyed when retreating SS forces set fire to the building they were housed in.
 However, this is unverified.

 Philosophy

 Philosophy was the first of the three pictures presented to the Austrian Government at the seventh Vienna Secession exhibition in March 1900.
 It had been awarded a gold medal at the World Exhibition in Paris, but was attacked by many art critics in his own country.
 Klimt described the painting as follows: "On the left a group of figures, the beginning of life, fruition, decay.
 On the right, the globe as mystery.
 Emerging below, a figure of light: knowledge."
 Critics were disturbed by its depiction of men and women drifting in an aimless trance.
 The original proposal for the theme of the painting was "The Victory of Light over Darkness", but what Klimt presented instead was a dreamlike mass of humanity, referring neither to optimism nor rationalism, but to a "viscous void".

 Medicine

 Medicine was the second painting, presented in March 1901 at the tenth Secession Exhibition.
 It featured a column of semi-nude figures on the right hand side of the painting, representing the river of life.
 Beside it was a young nude female who floated in space, with a newborn infant at her feet, representing life.
 A skeleton represented death in the river of life.
 The only link between the floating woman and the river of bodies is two arms, the woman's and a man's as seen from behind.
 At the bottom of the painting Hygieia stood with the Aesculapian snake around her arm and the cup of Lethe in her hand, turning her back to mankind.
 Klimt conveyed an ambiguous unity of life and death, with nothing to celebrate the role of medicine or the science of healing.
-Upon display of the painting in 1901, he was attacked by critics.
+Upon display of the painting in 1901, Klimt was attacked by critics.
 An editorial in the Medizinische Wochenschrift complained that the painter had ignored doctors' two main achievements, prevention and cure.
-For a rough composition draft of the painting see here.